 All EU member states as well as Iceland, Liechtenstein, Macedonia, and Norway, Serbia and Turkey participates in Erasmus+.
 Switzerland is not currently participating in Erasmus+.

 International Office coordinates Erasmus +

-International Office is the unit at Umeå University that coordinates the university's partcipation in Erasmus+.
+International Office coordinates the university's participation in Erasmus+.
 Each department at Umeå University also has an international contact person, who coordinates the department's exchange agreements.
 More information about evaluating, renewing and signing new agreements can be found further down on this page.

 Programme period 2021-2027

 On June 1, 2021, a new framework programme for Erasmus + will start.
 Key words for the new program are: